KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_896132765072900146_899187533542481971_transcript-ec-snapshots-em-until-re-apply.html)

 **Abstract:**
-Electro-charged is one of the most popular reactions, and due to its nature of dealing damage over time, its interactions with changes in Elemental mastery deserve investigation.
+Electro-Charged is one of the most popular reactions, and due to its nature of dealing damage over time, its interactions with changes in Elemental mastery deserve investigation.
 This ticket will demonstrate possible interactions of characters applying Electro and Hydro with changing Elemental mastery.

 **Summary:**
 Electro-charge deals damage over time and its snapshot interactions with changing Elemental mastery hasn't been noted in the library.